Logging

 logger, and the network-level httpcore

-logger, which can be configured seperately.
+logger, which can be configured separately.

 For handling more complex logging configurations you might want to use the dictionary configuration style...